ismaelc/labelone/README.md

 # labelone

-Simple bounding box viewer for Jupyter
+Simple bounding box viewer for Jupyter.
+Click [here](https://chrispogeek.medium.com/bounding-box-viewer-widget-for-jupyter-913279265bca) for the blog post.

 (Click the image below to watch a short demo)